AstraZeneca/biology-for-ai/README.md

 Biology is fractal in its complexity and superbly interesting.
 As a computer scientist or machine learning scientist many of the concepts you encounter will resonate with you.

-Indeed, the application of computing and engineering approaches promises to transform and advance our understanding of biology, an argument elegantly made by Yuri Lazbenik in his [Can a biologist fix a radio?
+The application of computing and engineering approaches promises to transform and advance our understanding of biology, an argument elegantly made by Yuri Lazbenik in his [Can a biologist fix a radio?
 Or, what I learned while studying apoptosis](https://www.cell.com/cancer-cell/fulltext/S1535-6108(02)00133-2)

 If you needed some more motivation (and guidance on how) to learn biology, James Somers has a magnificent essay: <http://jsomers.net/i-should-have-loved-biology/>